 Find out how to be a mentor as part of our Matched Mentoring Scheme, including links to the form and tips for what to include.

-***Form open until 15 October 2024***
+***Form open until 21st February 2025***

 1. Think about makes a successful mentoring relationship

-Consider what makes an effective mentor and how this can be transferred to this mentoring programme.
+Consider what makes you an effective mentor, and how this can be transferred to this programme.
+Also consider the different perspectives of a mentoring relationship:

-Examples of characteristics of an effective mentor:
+Examples of characteristics of an effective Mentor:

 • Supportive